bneb/etherply/apps/web/src/content/docs/intro.md

 The web we grew up with was a library—static pages, cached assets, solitary experiences.
 We are building the **Living Web**.
 Where cursors dance, text flows between screens, and state is a shared hallucination.

-EtherPly is **Postgres for Realtime**.
+nMeshed is **Postgres for Realtime**.
 It is not just a WebSocket wrapper; it is an opinionated, conflict-free sync engine designed for heavy-duty applications like Kanban boards, Design tools, and IDEs.

 ## The Ritual (Installation)